ivan-demchenko/ivan-demchenko.github.io/content/blog/2023-10-30-js-and-ts-are-flawed-languages.md

 Although this example may not look very convincing in isolation, within a larger codebase, mistakes like this may easily slip through unnoticed.
 It's easy to imagine a scenario when this function is used by other people in your organisation with a false impression that TypeScript will somehow guarantee correctness.
 This is why, sometimes, you may see weird things such as `http://undefined/api/...` or `Price: $ NaN`.

-This example shows that because we rely on a JavaScript's feature here (string interpolation), we need to be mindful of all possible edge cases and write all sort of unit tests, as if we didn't have any type system.
+This example shows that because we rely on JavaScript's feature here (string interpolation), we need to be mindful of all possible edge cases and write all sorts of unit tests as if we didn't have any Type System.
 In fact, this function is a perfect candidate for TDD.

 We need to always keep in mind that TypeScript is a layer on top of JavaScript, with all its quirks and weirdness.
 Having a type system should help discover such bugs early.